-- The maximum wire length from a sensor to the DataSnap is 200 feet. - For convenience, the green terminal block can be removed from the SDI-12 port while wires are connected to it.
-Simply pull on the block to remove it from the DataSnap.
-To connect the terminal block, insert it back into the DataSnap with the screws facing upward. - One to two sensors can easily be wired directly into the green terminal block as shown in figure 11.
+- The maximum wire length from a sensor to the Solar DataSnap is 200 feet. - For convenience, the green terminal block can be removed from the SDI-12 port while wires are connected to it.
+Simply pull on the block to remove it from the inside of the Solar DataSnap.
+To connect the terminal block, insert it back into the Solar DataSnap with the screws facing right. - One to two sensors can easily be wired directly into the green terminal block as shown in figure 5 above.
 To do this, insert all red wires into the topmost portion of the terminal block and tighten the screw to secure them in place.
 Repeat the procedure for the white wires in the middle portion of the block and the blue wires in the bottom portion of the block.
-When the block is connected to the DataSnap, the location of the colored wires must match the colors on the DataSnap.